plotly/plotly.github.io/_posts/fundamentals/2015-11-17-api-throttling.md

 # Plotly API rate limits

-Updated November 18, 2015
+Updated August 01, 2017

 ### Introduction

-For free users, Plotly throttles the number of requests made to its servers.
-This keeps server traffic and costs maneagable while still providing a useful experience.
-If you exceed the number of allowed requests, you will receive a message and have to wait 1 to 24 hours to make additional requests.
+Plotly throttles the number of requests made to its servers.
+This keeps server traffic and costs manageable while still providing a useful experience.
+If you exceed the number of allowed requests for your plan, you will receive a message and have to wait 1 to 24 hours to make additional requests.

-The popular API libraries (Python, R, MATLAB , Arduino) use the <a href="https://plot.ly/rest/">V1</a> version of the Plotly API.
 The Plotly Web App uses the <a href="https://api.plot.ly/v2/">V2</a> version of the Plotly API.
+While the popular API libraries (Python, R, MATLAB) use both the <a href="https://plot.ly/rest/">V1</a> and <a href="https://api.plot.ly/v2/">V2</a> versions of the Plotly API.

 ### Limits on Requests to Plotly Servers

-The API limits are as follows:
+While many functions use the API, The API limits are as follows:

 <table>
   <thead>